 At Accurate Specialties, we utilize a variety of alloys to meet our client’s specific requirements.
 Typically, for worm gears, we recommend tin bronze (C91700) and aluminum bronze (C95400 and C95500) due to their relatively high strength, and superior fatigue, friction, and wear resistance.

 The process of making bronze involves first heating the copper element to a specified temperature.
 Once the copper reaches a molten state, predetermined amounts of alloying compounds (such as aluminum or tin) are added to the molten copper.
-The molten alloy mix is then poured into molds for the gear components and allowed to cool.
+The molten alloy mix is then poured into bronze casting dies for the gear components and allowed to cool.

 Typical Bronze Worm Gear Applications